WillyEth/AI-vector-pinecone/README.md

 1. **Environment Variables**: The script uses `dotenv` to load environment variables from a `.env` file.
 2. **Embeddings and Language Model**: It initializes `OpenAIEmbeddings` and `ChatOpenAI` for generating embeddings and processing language queries.
-3. **Query Definition**: A sample query, "What is William Kroll Education," is defined to retrieve specific information.
+3. **Query Definition**: A sample query, "What is Candiates  Education," is defined to retrieve specific information.
 4. **Prompt Template**: The query is converted into a prompt template and processed using the language model.
 5. **Vector Store Retrieval**: It connects to the Pinecone vector store using the environment variable `PINECONE_INDEX_NAME`.
 6. **Document Retrieval Chain**: The script creates a retrieval chain to process the query, retrieve relevant documents, and combine the results using the language model.